-Awards are made at a fancy ceremony and dinner, with distinguished speakers.
-They receive a special Partners-In-Excellence pin and a bronze statue of Walt Disney and Mickey Mouse (who you could say were the company’s first partners in excellence!)
+Awards are given at a fancy ceremony and dinner, with distinguished speakers.
+Winners receive a special Partners-In-Excellence pin and a bronze statue of Walt Disney and Mickey Mouse (who you could say were the company’s first partners in excellence!)

 Guest letters and emails are read aloud during shift briefings, and award pins are very often given out during these team briefings.
 Letters and comments are also printed out and captured in Eyes & Ears, the bi-weekly company newsletter for Cast Members.

 Another Disney tactic to deliver A.R.E is the Great Service Fanatic cards.
 Any day, at any time, leaders and peers can fill out one of these folded cards and give it to a Cast Member who did something to surprise or delight the guests.
 The recipient keeps a duplicate of the card, which describes their special performance in detail, and gives the original to their leader to sign.

 Each month a number of cards are randomly drawn, and a “Prize Patrol” goes around making award presentations to the winning “Fanatics”, complete with prizes, balloons, pixie dust and photo opportunities.
 Lee stresses how much this little celebration means to the recipients or how strongly it reinforces the qualities of performance excellence that Disney stands for.